tobiassalem/CreativeTweetApi/readme.md

 * Build with mvn install.

 ### Running
 * Run the Spring Boot application file in your favorite IDE.
-You run it with java -jar target/tasklist-service-1.0-SNAPSHOT.jar server tasklist-service.yml.
+The main class is TwitApiApplication.
 * Access the REST services on http://localhost:8080/
-* The application is hosted on Heroku as https://creative-tweet-api.herokuapp.com
+* The application is also hosted on Heroku as https://creative-tweet-api.herokuapp.com
 * To perform the service calls a REST client like Postman is highly recommended.
 A Postman collection is included for your convenience.

 A typical use case is the following: